FBI: Most Wanted

-FBI: Most Wanted is an American crime drama television series created by René Balcer and produced by Wolf Entertainment that was ordered to series by CBS in May 2019.
-It is the first spin-off from Dick Wolf's drama FBI, in whose first season the characters of the series were introduced.
-The series premiered on January 7, 2020.
+FBI: Most Wanted is an American police procedural television series created by René Balcer and produced by Wolf Entertainment that was ordered to series by CBS in May 2019, and premiered on January 7, 2020.
+The series follows the exploits of the Fugitive Task Force of the Federal Bureau of Investigation (FBI).
+It is the first spin-off of Dick Wolf's FBI, and the second series in the FBI franchise.

-In May 2020, the series was renewed for a second season; which premiered on November 17, 2020.
-In March 2021, CBS renewed the series for a third season; which premiered on September 21, 2021.
+FBI: Most Wanted and its characters were introduced via back-door pilot episode titled "Most Wanted" in the first season of FBI.
+The series originally starred Julian McMahon, Kellan Lutz, Roxy Sternberg, Keisha Castle-Hughes, and Nathaniel Arcand.
+Other cast members included YaYa Gosselin, Miguel Gomez, Alexa Davalos, Dylan McDermott, Edwin Hodge, and Shantel VanSanten.

-In May 2022, CBS renewed the series for a fourth and fifth season.
-The fourth season premiered on September 20, 2022.
+In April 2024, the series was renewed for a sixth season which premiered on October 15, 2024.
+In March 2025, the series was canceled after six seasons.